 Lloyd’s Inn.
 2 Lloyd Road, Singapore 239091. +65 6737 7309.

 The Vagabond Club

 Classic Parisian influences touch every wall and piece of furniture in The Vagabond Club’s red-and-gold interiors, which have been designed by French designer, Jacques Garcia.
 There’s a ritzy vibe to the hotel, which is emphasised by the life-sized brass elephants and hand-hammered gold leaves in the lobby, plush crimson couches, and video art installations in the lifts.

 Each of its 41 rooms is furnished with vintage and modern amenities, hardwood floor, Italian marble finishes, and glass mosaic bathrooms.
-They also come with walking guides, which reveal all the secret spots in popular neighbourhoods, and a free-to-use Handy mobile, which is useful for surfing the internet, and making local and international calls.

 For something more lavish, the Vagabond Executive Club Suite is both large and luxurious.
 Goose down pillows and comforters ensure that you will sleep like royalty, while free flow wines and spirits in the hotel’s Executive Club Lounge during the evenings will let you party like them, too.

 The Vagabond Club.
 39 Syed Alwi Road, Singapore 207630. +65 6291 6677.